Best 7 Kaspersky Alternatives For Endpoint Security (2026)

 CrowdStrike Falcon Logo

 CrowdStrike Falcon is cloud-native endpoint protection that scales from small teams to large enterprises through tiered packaging.
-It targets organizations wanting lightweight agents with strong detection capabilities backed by continuous threat intelligence updates.
+We think this is one of the strongest Kaspersky alternatives for organizations wanting lightweight agents with behavioral detection that catches fileless and novel attacks without waiting for signature updates.

-Falcon Insight adds full EDR with continuous attack recording, threat prioritization, and API access for workflow integration.
-The cloud telemetry analysis pushes new threat detections quickly.
-New tactics discovered in the field often get addressed within hours.
+• Falcon Insight adds full EDR with continuous attack recording, threat prioritization, and API access

 Customers highlight low-maintenance agents and flexible group policies as operational wins.
-Support response times score well.
-The backend threat hunting team continuously pushes new indicators.
+Support response times score well, and the backend threat hunting team continuously pushes new indicators.
+Users report that pricing hits smaller organizations hard, and the licensing model fragments features across tiers, forcing careful package selection.

 Strengths

-• Behavioral detection catches fileless and novel attacks through machine learning
+Behavioral detection catches fileless and novel attacks via ML

-• Threat intelligence updates push new detections within hours of discovery
+Threat intelligence updates push within hours of discovery

 Cautions

-• Based on customer feedback, feature licensing across tiers forces careful package selection to avoid overspending
+Reviews flag feature licensing across tiers forces careful selection

 4.